project-asgard/DG-SparseGrid/Vlasov-Poisson-version2/README.md

-# Matlab Implementation of 2D Vlasov-Poisson Equations
+# Reference matlab implementation of FK6D

-Matlab version 2 of
 A sparse-grid, Discontinuous Galerkin code for solving the Vlasov-Poisson in the 2D setting (1x1v).